brandur/sorg/content/drafts/acid.md

-* You can get away ***without constraints*** and schemas, but only by internalizing a nihilistic understanding that your production data isn't consistent.
+* You can get away ***without constraints*** and schemas, but only by internalizing a nihilistic understanding that your production data isn't cohesive.

 By choosing a non-ACID data store, you end up reimplementing everything that it does for you in the user